aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

    ![](../media/imgai900.png)

 1. Open the downloaded rdp file.
 If prompted, select Connect.
-Enter the user name **TestUser** and password **Pa55w.rd!!**
+Enter the user name **TestUser** and password **Pa55w.rd!!**.

    >**Note:** Ignore the warning and click on **Keep** to open the downloaded RDP file.

 1. Select **OK**.

 1. You may receive a certificate warning during the sign-in process.
-If you receive the warning, select Yes or Continue to proceed with the connection.
+If you receive the warning, select **Yes** to proceed with the connection.

 1. On the **ContosoPrivate** VM, from the start menu open the **windows powershell**.

    >**Note:** In the pop-up related to network visibility click **No**.

 1. On the ContosoPrivate VM, map the Azure file share to drive Z using PowerShell.
-Before running the commands that follow, replace **[storage-account-key]** that you noted in eariler task and **[storage-account-name]** (i.e. contosostoragexx)  with values you supplied and retrieved in the Create a storage account task.
+Before running the commands that follow, replace **[storage-account-key]** that you noted in eariler task.

      ```azurecli
      $acctKey = ConvertTo-SecureString -String "[storage-account-key]" -AsPlainText -Force

-     $credential = New-Object System.Management.Automation.PSCredential -ArgumentList "Azure\[storage-account-name]", $acctKey
+     $credential = New-Object System.Management.Automation.PSCredential -ArgumentList "Azure\contosostorage<inject key="DeploymentID" enableCopy="false"/>", $acctKey

-     New-PSDrive -Name Z -PSProvider FileSystem -Root "\\[storage-account-name].file.core.windows.net\marketing" -Credential $credential
+     New-PSDrive -Name Z -PSProvider FileSystem -Root "\\contosostorage<inject key="DeploymentID" enableCopy="false"/>.file.core.windows.net\marketing" -Credential $credential

      ```

-   **Note**: The Azure file share successfully mapped to the Z drive.
+   >**Note**: The Azure file share successfully mapped to the Z drive.

 1. Confirm that the VM has no outbound connectivity to the internet from a command prompt:

-   ping bing.com
+   **ping bing.com**

-   **Note**: You receive no replies because the network security group associated to the Private subnet does not allow outbound access to the internet.
+   >**Note**: You receive no replies because the network security group associated to the Private subnet does not allow outbound access to the internet.

 1. Close the remote desktop session to the ContosoPrivate VM.